checkstyle/checkstyle/docs/BEGINNING_DEVELOPMENT.md

 git commit -m "Issue #1234: Fixing the issue"
 ```

-Run `mvn clean verify` to ensure that your changes have not broken the build and that all tests
+Run `mvnw clean verify` to ensure that your changes have not broken the build and that all tests
 are still passing.
 If the build does not succeed, carefully read the error messages and try to
 fix the issue.
 If you are unable to fix the issue, reach out in our
 [Contributors Chat](https://app.element.io/#/room/#checkstyle_checkstyle:gitter.im) or in the